taverianov/cloudlinux-documentation/docs/shared-pro/accelerate-wp/README.md

     ```
     yum install ea-phpXY-php-redis
     ```
-    Consider the example for checking out and installing Redis extension for `ea-php74`:
+    Consider the example for checking out and installing the Redis extension for `ea-php74`:
     ```
     rpm -q ea-php74-php-redis
     yum install ea-php74-php-redis